February 26, 2020

 We buy it, we open it, and we use it.
 But why?
 Why do we trust what’s inside?

 Let’s break this down:

-- We know where it came from – We know what country it was produced in, sometimes we know specifically the state, province or city it came from.
+- We know where it came from – We know what country it was produced in, sometimes we know precisely the state, province, or city it came from.
 We also know who imported it if it came from abroad.
 So we know its source and sometimes the path it took to get to us – its lineage.

 - We know how fresh it is – There is a “best before date” or “expiry date” on the can.
 So we know how fresh it is, how current or up-to-date it is.